syncfusion-content/blazor-docs/blazor/datagrid/data-annotation.md

----
-layout: post
-title: Data Annotation in Blazor DataGrid component - Syncfusion
-description: Checkout and learn about Data Annotation in Blazor DataGrid component of Syncfusion, and more details
-platform: Blazor
-component: DataGrid
-documentation: ug
----

 # Data Annotation

 Data Annotations helps us to define rules to the model classes or properties to perform data validation and display suitable messages to end users.